ugbots/github-game-off-2020/README.md

 After that, every other time you want to run the game just type `yarn dev` to start the development server.

+## Troubleshooting

+### The keyboard controls aren't working!

+You may have to remove some extensions if you're running Chrome.
+The evernote extension is known to cause issues with Phaser's keyboard controls.

 ## Credits

 ### Concept